-Home BREAST CANCER RISK AND BREAST DENSITY: IS AGE A FACTOR?
+Home DOES AGE AFFECT BREAST CANCER RISK AND DENSITY?

 Like the rest of your body, breast tissue changes with age.
 Changes in firmness and size are a normal part of aging, especially after menopause.